 However, some well-bred flat horses that didn’t make the racecourse as a young horse through injury or immaturity occasionally run in bumpers and have been known to land the odd big gamble.
 However, connections will do well to big amounts of money on in such races.

 Are There Any Special Bumper Races?

 Most National Hunt racecourses have a bumper on their cards but not many of these are special.
-But the winners of bumpers often go onto run in the few Listed class bumpers that are held.
+But the winners of bumpers often go on to run in the few Listed class bumpers that are held.

-Bumper winners also tend to be aimed at one of the big spring festivals if they’re ratings are high enough.
+Bumper winners also tend to be aimed at one of the big spring festivals if their ratings are high enough.
 There are lucrative prizes to be won at the Cheltenham Festival, Aintree Grand National Meeting, and the Punchestown Festival.

 Should You Bet On Bumpers?

 Most punters and tipsters find betting on bumpers to be a bit of a minefield.
 Early-season bumpers are often filled with horses that have never run before, so there’s no form to go on.

 Understanding breeding can give you an insight into betting on bumpers.
 Some horses are bred by sires and mares that have influences for speed and these types are often near the head of the markets in bumper races.

 But a lot of horses that run in bumpers are stoutly bred types that have mainly been bred to go hurdling or, more likely, chasing further down the road.
 Bumpers are simply a way of giving these types of horses some racecourse experience while they’re maturing to do the job they were bred for.
 However, plenty of horses bred to be better over the jumps win a bumper, too.